 Roswell Park wants you to know that we take your privacy very seriously.
-This page explains our policies and rules on how we will protect and maintain the confidentiality of your personal information which is contained in your medical records and in our business records.
+This page explains our policies and rules on how we will protect and maintain the confidentiality of your health information that is contained in your medical records and in our business records.

-Treatment: We will use your health information in providing and coordinating your care and treatment.
-We may disclose all or any portion of your medical record information to your attending physicians at Roswell, consulting physician(s), nurses, technicians, medical students, and other healthcare providers who have a legitimate need for such information in order to provide or participate in your care and treatment.
-A variety of Roswell departments will share your health information in order to coordinate specific services, such as providing medications, food service (if you are an in-patient), lab work, and x-rays.
-We also may, where necessary and appropriate, disclose your health information to people outside Roswell who are involved in your medical care after you leave Roswell, such as your personal physician, immediate family members, friends who are to be involved in your care, and others (as directed by you) who will provide services that are part of your care.
+Treatment: We will use your health information in providing for and coordinating your care and treatment.
+We may disclose all or any portion of your medical record to your attending physicians at Roswell Park, consulting physician(s), nurses, technicians, medical students, and other healthcare providers who have a legitimate need for such information to provide or participate in your care and treatment.
+Your health information will be shared among various Roswell Park departments to coordinate specific services for you, such as providing medications, food service (if you are an in-patient), lab work, and x-rays.

 Treatment Alternatives: We may use and disclose your health information in order to contact you and provide you with information about possible treatment options, alternatives, or other health related services that may be of benefit to you.

-Payment: We may use or disclose your health information for the purpose of ascertaining whether you have insurance coverage, to send billing for your treatment, to facilitate claims management, medical data processing, and to collect reimbursement.
-The information may be released to an insurance company, government health payer such as Medicare or Medicaid, or other entities (or their authorized representatives) involved in the payment of your medical bill and may include copies or excerpts from your medical record which are necessary for payment of your account.
-For example, a bill sent to a third party payer may include information that identifies you, your diagnosis, and the procedures and supplies used.
+Payment: We may use or disclose your health information for the purposes of confirming insurance coverage, billing for your treatment, managing your claims, medical data, and processing reimbursement.
+Your health information may be released to an insurance company, government health payer such as Medicare or Medicaid, or other entities (or their authorized representatives) involved in the payment of your medical bill and such disclosures may include copies or excerpts from your medical record as necessary for payment of your account.
+For example, a bill sent to a third-party payer may include information that identifies you, your diagnosis, and the procedures and supplies used.

-Family/Friends: Roswell may release health information about you to a member of your family or a friend of yours who is involved in your medical care.
-We may also give information to a family member or other person who is or agrees to be responsible for your medical bills.
-Unless you direct otherwise, we may also tell your family or friends your general condition and that you are an inpatient at Roswell.
-In addition, in the event you were involved in a disaster or catastrophe, we may disclose information about you to an organization assisting in a disaster relief effort so that your family can be notified about your condition, status and location.
+Individuals Designated by You: Roswell Park may release your health information to family members, friends, or others (as designated by you) who are involved in your medical care or agree to be responsible for your medical bills.
+Unless you direct otherwise, we may tell your family or friends your general condition and that you are an inpatient at Roswell Park.
+In addition, in the event you were involved in a disaster, or public health emergency, we may disclose your health information to an organization assisting in that situation so that your family can be notified about your condition, status, and location.

-Appointment Reminders: We may, unless you tell us not to, use and disclose your health information to contact you by telephone or mail as a reminder that you have an appointment for treatment or medical care at Roswell.
+Appointment Reminders: We may, unless you direct us not to, use and disclose your health information to contact you electronically or by telephone or mail as a reminder that you have an appointment for treatment or medical care at Roswell Park.

-Hospital Directory: Roswell may include your name and room number in its hospital directory while you are a patient at Roswell.
-Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi.
+Hospital Directory: Roswell Park may include your name and room number in its hospital directory while you are an inpatient at Roswell Park.
+Your religious affiliation may be given to a member of the clergy.
 You have the right to direct us not to use or disclose your health information in the directory or to give any information out to clergy.

-Business Associates: A business associate is an individual or entity under contract with Roswell to perform or assist Roswell in performing a function or activity involving you or your care which necessitates a permissible use or disclosure of your health information.
-Roswell may use and disclose health information about you to business associates.
-Examples of business associates, include, but are not limited to, a copy service used by Roswell to copy medical records, collection agencies, accountants, lawyers, medical transcriptionists and third-party billing companies.
-We maintain a written contract with each business associate, which requires the business associate to protect the confidentiality of your health information.
+Business Associates: A business associate is an individual or entity under contract with Roswell Park to perform or assist Roswell Park in performing a function or activity involving you or your care that necessitates use or disclosure of your health information.
+Roswell Park may use and disclose your health information to its business associates.
+Examples of Roswell Park’s business associates include, but are not limited to, collection agencies, accountants, lawyers, medical transcriptionists, and third-party billing companies.
+We maintain a written contract with each business associate that requires the business associate to protect the confidentiality of your health information.

-Regulatory Agencies: Roswell may disclose your health information to a health oversight agency for activities authorized by law, including, but not limited to, licensure, certification, audits, investigations and inspections.
-These activities are necessary for the government and certain private health oversight agencies, (e.g. Joint Commission on Accreditation of Healthcare Organizations or the NY State Department of Health) to monitor the healthcare system.
+Regulatory Agencies: Roswell Park may disclose your health information to a health oversight agency for activities authorized by law, including but not limited to licensure, certification, audits, investigations, and inspections.
+These activities are necessary for the government and certain private health oversight agencies, (e.g., Joint Commission on Accreditation of Healthcare Organizations or the New York State Department of Health) to monitor the healthcare system.

-Public Health: As required by law, Roswell may disclose your health information to public health or government authorities charged with preventing or controlling disease, injury or disability.
-For example, Roswell is required to report the existence of or exposure to communicable diseases, such as AIDS or hepatitis, to the New York State Department of Health.
+Public Health Reporting/Disaster/Emergency Response: As required by law, Roswell Park may disclose your health information to public health or government authorities charged with preventing or controlling disease, injury, or disability or to disaster relief efforts.
+For example, Roswell Park is required to report the existence of or exposure to communicable diseases, such as AIDS or hepatitis, to the New York State Department of Health.

-Workers Compensation: Roswell may release health information about you to your employer or an insurance company in connection with a workers’ compensation claim filed by you.
+Workers Compensation: Roswell Park may release your health information to your employer or an insurance company in connection with a workers’ compensation claim filed by you.